geojupyter/geojupyter.org/blog/20250410-community-insight-gis-bounce/index.md

 ---
-title: "Community insight: 💃 The QGIS bounce 🕺"
+title: "Community Insight: 💃 The GIS Bounce 🕺"
 description: |
-  A common pattern: Bouncing between writing an analysis in a Notebook or scripting environment and validating work in QGIS
+  A common pattern: Bouncing between writing an analysis in a Notebook or scripting environment and validating work in QGIS or other point-and-click GIS environments.
 date: "2025-04-10"
 image: "bounce.jpg"
 author:
   - name: "Matt Fisher"
 categories:
   - "Community insights"
+aliases:
+  - "/blog/20250410-community-insight-qgis-bounce/index.html"
 ---

 [QGIS](https://qgis.org/) is a widely-loved, free, and open source graphical